How to fix a divide or divide by zero error

 Error with autoexec.bat or config.sys

-Users who are running Microsoft Windows 95 or Windows 98, it is recommended that they temporarily rename the autoexec.bat and config.sys to ensure that these files are not causing the issue.
-To do this, follow the below instructions:
+Users who are running Microsoft Windows 95 or Windows 98, we recommend they temporarily rename the autoexec.bat and config.sys to ensure that these files are not causing the issue.
+To do this, follow the instructions below:

-- Click Start, Shutdown, and Restart the computer in a MS-DOS mode.
+- Click Start, Shutdown, and then Restart the computer in an MS-DOS mode.

-- Once the files have been renamed, reboot the computer.
+- Once the files are renamed, reboot the computer.

-Additional help and information with the autoexec.bat and config.sys can be found on our autoexec.bat and config.sys page.
+Additional help and information with the autoexec.bat and config.sys is on our autoexec.bat and config.sys page.

-Note: if you are unable to get to a MS-DOS prompt or to Windows to rename or edit the files, boot the computer to a MS-DOS mode only.
+If you can't get to an MS-DOS prompt or Windows to rename or edit the files, boot the computer to an MS-DOS mode only.